Is It Okay to Paint the Walls in Winter?

 Also, allow enough time between the successive coats throughout the paint application process.

 It may be cold outside, but you will need to move the air inside if you want the paint to dry quickly.
+Box fans should be put into windows and pointed outside, while other fans can be used to dry the walls directly.

-paint colors for winter
+paint colors for interior walls in winter

 During these times we love the hug of warm bedding, staring at the walls and fireplace in our room – as if it’s there to provide us an even warmer feel and comfort we are seeking.

-For those of you who want to get relaxed and feel the warmth in cold winters at home, here are a few captivating paint colors and ideas to add to your walls.
+For those who want to get relaxed and feel the warmth in cold winters at home, here are a few captivating paint colors and ideas to add to your walls.
+I believe these will also help add extra warmth to your Christmas decorations this winter season…

 1. Vibrant Red

+Red is exciting.
+It’s “warm”.
 And it’s definitely a good choice if you want to make the walls in your room stand out.

+Well, I don’t mean to say that you should go and paint all the walls in your room in shades of red.
+But adding a deep red color is great to beat your winter blues if you can get it on a single wall.
 Mainly, if you have a large living room or a bedroom with some basic wood furniture it’s a perfect choice for enhancing the room vibes.

-To get an added shimmer look, you can add a texture of gold or can place a portrait of a couple/family along with a focus light in the center of the red-painted wall.
+To get an added shimmer look, you can add a texture of gold or place a portrait of a couple/family along with a focus light in the center of the red-painted wall.

 2. Hues of Tangerine